-The time difference between Minneapolis and Seoul is fifteen hours and it was impossible for me to adjust to local time during the week that I was there.
-I roamed the city at night, departing unexpectedly from the modern grid into narrow, dirt-floored alleys with heaps of dried fish, nuts and fruit heaped in front of hanging plastic sheets that partially obscured men eating steaming bowls of food.
-And then, just as abruptly as I’d left, I reemerged into the present-day landscape of glass and steel, covered with puzzling signs in English: Chicken Camp, Skin Food, World Dump.
-During the afternoons, I took naps before the evening festival events began.
+The time difference between Minneapolis and Seoul is fifteen hours and I could not adjust to local time during the week of the festival.
+I roamed the city at night, departing unexpectedly from the modern grid into narrow dirt-floored alleys heaped with dried fish, nuts and fruit, where men ate steaming bowls of food behind sheets of semi-opaque plastic.
+I felt as if I'd wandered onto a set for Blade Runner.
+And then, as abruptly as I’d left, I reemerged into the present-day landscape of glass and steel, covered with puzzling signs in English: Chicken Camp, Skin Food, World Dump.
+During the afternoons, I took naps between the official festival events.

-In this atmosphere of flipped, night-is-day disorientation, I asked our driver ‘Michael’ if it were possible to attend a K-Pop concert.
-He investigated and told me that a holographic K-Pop show played a few times a day, just blocks from our hotel.
+In this atmosphere of flipped, night-is-day disorientation, I asked our driver ‘Michael’ if it were possible to see a K-Pop concert.
+He told me that a holographic K-Pop show played a few times a day, just blocks from our hotel.
 I asked Julian if he would like to join me.
 A London-based director, Raj Yagnik, overhead and asked, “Are you guys going to hear music?
 May I come too?”
-Toward the end of the festival Raj, Julian and I set out with the driver Michael to the venue, a big auditorium on the top floor of a shopping center.
+Toward the end of the festival Raj, Julian and I set out with Michael to the venue, a large auditorium on the top floor of a shopping center.

 We bought our tickets and browsed in the gift shop, puzzling over calendars, pillows and figurines associated with the popular K-Pop groups of the moment.
 A queue of teenage girls began to form at the door of the auditorium.
-We took a place in line, notably western, unshaven, old and male in this context.
-Three young men appeared, dressed respectively as a cowboy, an astronaut and a policeman, sliding along the waiting line with machine-like movements: an updated, robotic version of The Village People.
+We took a place in line, notably western, old and male in this context.
+Three young men appeared, dressed as a cowboy, an astronaut and a policeman, sliding along the waiting line with machine-like movements: a robotic version of The Village People.
 The cowboy approached me and made eye contact while he performed his herky-jerky dance.
 Just as I was beginning to regret having asked to see K-Pop, the doors to the auditorium opened and the dancers disappeared inside.
-We entered the auditorium and an attendant directed us, without explanation, to place our faces in an oval-shaped opening in the wall.
+As we entered an attendant directed us, without explanation, to place our faces in an oval-shaped opening in the wall.
 We took our seats and the show began.

-The robot Village People dancers climbed on the stage and resumed their mechanical maneuvers while abstract video projections flashed behind them.
-Speakers blasted a dense wall of electronic music that sounded like Karlheinz Stockhausen’s experiments from the 1950’s chopped into small units of random information, sped up, flipped backwards and then organized into a relentless, forward-rushing groove.
+The robot dancers climbed on the stage and resumed their mechanical maneuvers while abstract video projections flashed behind them.
+Speakers blasted a dense wall of electronic music that sounded like Karlheinz Stockhausen’s experiments from the 1950’s chopped into small units of random information, sped up, flipped backwards and then organized into a relentless groove.

 Suddenly the dancers, to whom we’d been introduced as physical human beings outside of the auditorium five minutes earlier, exploded.
-This surprise created the first dramatic confounding of the physical and projected space and it was effectively jarring.
-The holographic rendering of the dancers had been indistinguishable from the dancers themselves and the magician’s slight-of-hand replacement had been effected seamlessly.
-A blur of images appeared in our peripheral vision on walls that we hadn’t realized would also serve as screens.
-We had the illusion of speeding in our seats with amusement park exhilaration toward a figure in the distance and, when we came to a stop, that person was revealed to be Psy (of YouTube ‘gangnam style’ fame).
+This surprise created the first dramatic confounding of the physical and projected space.
+The holographic rendering of the dancers was indistinguishable from the dancers themselves and the magician’s slight-of-hand replacement had been seamless.
+A blur of images appeared in our peripheral vision on walls that we hadn’t realized were also screens.
+We had the illusion of speeding in our seats with amusement park exhilaration toward a figure in the distance and, when we came to a stop, that person was revealed to be Psy (of YouTube gangnam style fame).

 Psy rapped a tune that drew a scream of recognition from the girls.
 During the performance, he subdivided into two Psys, then four and ultimately into an army of goose-stepping Psys, while photorealistic cars dropped from above and shattered.
-Dragons flew into the scene and gobbled up terrified, fleeing Psys, buildings collapsed and wave after wave of apocalyptic sensation was unleashed upon us.
-Julian stiffened suddenly in his seat, simultaneously poking Raj and me in the ribs with his elbows and yelling, “Look at that!”
+Dragons flew into the scene and gobbled up terrified, fleeing Psys, buildings collapsed and wave after wave of apocalyptic sensation flowed over us.
+Julian stiffened suddenly in his seat, prodding Raj and me in the ribs with his elbows and yelling, “Look at that!”
 We now understood why our faces had been captured.
-Raj’s unshaven, forty-year-old head was attached to the body of a young, female dancer in shorts and high white boots.
-We hadn’t been aware to this point that the faces of the audience members were digitally inserted into the show because the vast majority of the scanned faces had matched the bodies.
-This recognition elicited the second major breakdown of the boundaries between the real and the represented.
-Once we began to search more intently, we discovered ourselves with increasing frequency on the bodies of animated dogs, hanging from the branches of trees or simply floating in the sky.
-We were experiencing the latest technological evolution of the cinematic, wish-fulfillment fantasy; the observers in the audience were also to be observed in the show.
-The audience didn’t even have to identify with an onscreen surrogate anymore because they were literally part of the show.
+Raj’s unshaven forty-year-old head sat atop the body of a young female dancer in shorts and high white boots.
+Until this moment, we hadn’t been aware that the faces of the audience members were digitally inserted into the show because the majority of the scanned faces had matched the bodies.
+This recognition introduced the second breakdown of boundaries between the real and the represented.
+Once we began to search more purposefully, we discovered ourselves with increasing frequency on the bodies of animated dogs, hanging from the branches of trees or simply floating in the sky.
+The observers in the audience were also to be observed in the show, the latest evolution of the cinematic, wish-fulfillment fantasy.
+The audience didn’t even have to identify with an onscreen surrogate anymore because they were literally part of the spectacle.

-When I was playing tennis in high school, my role model was Bjorn Borg.
+When I played tennis in high school, my role model was Bjorn Borg.
 I cheered him on to victories at Wimbledon in 1979 and 1980, watching on television with my father.
 Currently I’m a fan of Rafael Nadal.
-Internet streaming services enable one to watch many more tennis matches than broadcast television carried in the early 1980’s.
-By 2008, I was watching Nadal’s matches so frequently that he began appearing regularly in my dreams; we were good friends and I was a part of his trusted inner circle.
+By 2008, I was watching Nadal’s matches so frequently that he began appearing regularly in my dreams; in these subconscious fantasies, we were good friends and I was a part of his trusted inner circle.

-In the dream of the most perverse self-aggrandizement, Nadal had a conflict and couldn’t compete against his rival Roger Federer in the final of a tournament.
-He asked me if I would play in his place and explained the strategy that he used to beat Federer.
-I played the match according to Rafa’s instructions and beat Federer in three sets.
+In my most perversely self-aggrandizing dream, Nadal had a conflict and couldn’t compete against his rival Roger Federer in a tournament final.
+He asked if I would play in his place and explained the strategy that he used to beat Federer.
+I played the match according to Rafa’s coaching and beat Federer in three sets.
 Rafa called to say that he’d seen the end of the match on television, congratulated me, but also told me that I’d forgotten to shake hands at the net after the match.
-I ran after Federer and caught up to him just outside of the arena on a flight of concrete steps.
+I ran after Federer and caught up to him just outside of the arena on a flight of steps.